 Our college acknowledges that the health, safety, and wellbeing of our students is essential to their learning experience.
 The college has an outstanding Student Wellbeing team.
-The Wellbeing Team consists of a Student Support and Resources Manager, Student Wellbeing Coordinators and Mental Health Practitioners at both campuses, a chaplain, qualified nurses, an Individual Learning Needs Co-ordinator, and inclusion support staff.
-This is complemented by the Student Wellbeing Model, which was developed by MWSC staff in 2021.
+The Wellbeing Team consists of a Student Support and Resources Manager, Student Wellbeing Coordinators and Mental Health Practitioners at both campuses, qualified nurses, a leading teacher in charge of the Disability Inclusion Program, an Individual Learning Needs Co-ordinator, and inclusion support staff.
+This is complemented by the Student Wellbeing Model, which was developed by MWSC staff and students in 2021.

 The Student Wellbeing Model consists of Positive Relationships, Social and Emotional Learning, Partnerships and Support and Student Voice and Agency.
 The ongoing implementation of the whole school model is a commitment from the school to prioritise student wellbeing whilst supporting students to achieve academic excellence.
 At the beginning of the year, a select group of Year 8 students introduced the Student Wellbeing Model to the Year 7 cohort.
 This was a student-led presentation.
-Throughout the year, students from junior and middle schools were asked to nominate staff as 'Wellbeing Champions' - highlighting the importance of the support our teachers provide our students.
-We had record numbers of staff nominated and recognised by students.
+Throughout the year, staff were asked to nominate other staff as 'Wellbeing Champions' - highlighting the importance of the support our teachers provide our students.